-Specify: (a) the legally responsible individuals who may be paid to furnish such services and the services they may provide; (b) state policies that specify the circumstances when payment may be authorized for the provision of extraordinary care by a legally responsible individual and how the state ensures that the provision of services by a services for w which payment may be made to legally responsible individuals under the state policies specified here.
-Self-dir ected Agency -operated te policies conc cies Concerning Payment for Waiver Services Furnished by Relatives/Legal Guardians.
-Specify terning making payment to relatives/legal guardians for the provision of waiver services over and above seed in Item C-2-d.
-Select one : The state doe es not make payment to relatives/legal guardians for furnishing waiver services. kes payment to relatives/legal guardians under specific circumstances and only when the rdian is qualified to furnish services. payment may ensure that pa pecific circumstances under which payment is made, the types of relatives/legal guardians to whom be made, and the services for which payment may be made.
-Specify the controls that are employed to ayments are made only for services rendered.
-Also, specify in Appendix C-1/C-3 each waiver service for the may be made to relatives/legal guardians. al guardians may be paid for providing waiver services whenever the relative/legal guardian is provide services as specified in Appendix C-1/C-3.
-Specify the co ontrols that are employed to ensure that payments are made only for services rendered.
+Specify: (a) the legally responsible individuals who may be paid to furnish such services and the services they may provide; (b) state policies that specify the circumstances when payment may be authorized for the provision of extraordinary care by a legally responsible individual and how the state ensures that the provision of services by a legally responsible individual is in the best interest of the participant; and, (c) the controls that are employed to ensure that payments are made only for services rendered.
+Also, specify in Appendix C-1/C-3 the personal care or similar services for which payment may be made to legally responsible individuals under the state policies specified here.

-e.O
+Self-directed

+Agency-operated

+e.
+Other State Policies Concerning Payment for Waiver Services Furnished by Relatives/Legal Guardians.
+Specify state policies concerning making payment to relatives/legal guardians for the provision of waiver services over and above the policies addressed in Item C-2-d.
+Select one:

+The state does not make payment to relatives/legal guardians for furnishing waiver services.

+The state makes payment to relatives/legal guardians under specific circumstances and only when the relative/guardian is qualified to furnish services.

+Specify the specific circumstances under which payment is made, the types of relatives/legal guardians to whom payment may be made, and the services for which payment may be made.
+Specify the controls that are employed to ensure that payments are made only for services rendered.
+Also, specify in Appendix C-1/C-3 each waiver service for which payment may be made to relatives/legal guardians.

+Relatives/legal guardians may be paid for providing waiver services whenever the relative/legal guardian is qualified to provide services as specified in Appendix C-1/C-3.

+Specify the controls that are employed to ensure that payments are made only for services rendered.

+Other policy.